 In connection with our acquisition of Rochester in fiscal 2004, Mr. Sockolov was appointed a director and also appointed Chief Executive Officer of the Rochester division, a position he held until November 15, 2006.
 The terms of the acquisition included a potential earn-out provision for fiscal years 2005 through 2007.
-During fiscal 2007, we made our second earn-out payment in the amount of \$1.3 million to RBT 1906 (f/k/a Rochester Big & Tall Clothing, Inc), of which Mr. Sockolov is a principal shareholder.
-In June 2008, we made our third and final \$1.3 million earn-out payment.
+In June 2008, we made our third and final \$1.3 million earn-out payment to RBT 1906 (f/k/a Rochester Big & Tall Clothing, Inc), of which Mr. Sockolov is a principal shareholder.